dolphjs/docs/content/cli/overview.md

 | `start`    |       | Compiles and runs an application.                          |
 | `watch`    |       | Compiles and runs an application in watch mode.                          |
 | `config`    |  `cf`  | Updates the `dolph_cli.yaml` file.                          |

+#### Running DolphJS on Bun

+From version `1.3` of the dolph-cli, support has been added for running dolph.js apps on bun.
+Make sure to download [bun](https://bun.sh/) on your computer before attempting to run dolphjs on bun.
+Make sure to run the `$ bun install` command instead of `$ yarn` when downloading packages to avoid compatibility issues.